The difference clearly explained between a drafting & mechanical pencil with our top 5 recommendations for each type of pencil.

 They still have a place however as some artists & designers have a need for varied lead sizes through the course of their work.
 Its also considered that drafting pencils distribute less lead than a mechanical pencil when advanced giving the user more control.

-Mechanical pencils are ideal for writing & drawing.
+Mechanical pencils are ideal for writing & drawing, check out this post where we compare them against wooden pencils to see how they stack up.
 They normally have a shorter sleeve than a drafting pencil measuring around 2.0mm in length & generally come in 0.5 or 0.7mm lead sizes.

 Table of Contents